leobudima/elogii-blog/content/retail-fulfillment-trends-shaping-last-mile-delivery.md

 ### Accurate Scheduling

-**On-time delivery** is crucial to create a good eCommercr fulfillment experience.
+**On-time delivery** is crucial to create a good eCommerce fulfillment experience.

-In fact, [**13% of shoppers**](https://smallbiztrends.com/2019/10/delivery-statistics.html) never do repeat busines if the delivery doesn’t arrive on time.
+In fact, [**13% of shoppers**](https://smallbiztrends.com/2019/10/delivery-statistics.html) never do repeat business if the delivery doesn’t arrive on time.

 That’s why companies have to pay extra attention to planning better delivery schedules.